Want to become a Sponsor? There are many excellent sponsorship opportunities available.

 Call Amanda at 303-506-1048 or email firstname.lastname@example.org for more information.

 Frozen Dead Guy Days is a terrific marketing opportunity.
 Sponsors reach thousands of active, affluent adults who enjoy the outdoors, winter activities, craft beer, MMJ and live music.
-Frozen Dead Guy Days sponsorship offers a unique way to increase brand awareness, is a perfect spot to launch a new product or service, drive retail traffic, stimulate sales and ultimately associate your brand with a much loved consumer experience.
+Frozen Dead Guy Days sponsorship offers a unique way to increase brand awareness, launch a new product or service, drive retail traffic, stimulate sales and ultimately associate your brand with a much-loved consumer experience.

 In addition to more than a decade of coverage around the world (including television shows from Belgium, Canada, Russia, Japan) and being named one of USA Today‘s top 5 cultural festivals in the country, Frozen Dead Guy Days won the 2010 Governor’s Award for Best Promotional Event in Colorado, made Lonely Planet, Hotels.com and Fest 300 top ten lists, has donned the pages of the New York Times, Southwest Airlines’ Spirit magazine, Subaru’s Drive, and USA Today’s Go Escape magazine.
 CNN has FDGD listed as “One of the Best Costumed Festivals in the Country” and the story of the Grandpa Bredo was featured on the Travel Channel’s, Monumental Mysteries.